MichaelHolley/p5.js_SortingAlgorithmVisualization/README.md

 ### QuickSort
 https://de.wikipedia.org/wiki/Quicksort

 Thanks to TheCodingTrain (Daniel Shiffman) to provide a good working version of the quicksort which I can hopefully use.
-I changed its colors and added/changed some variables to match my system and color-theme.
+I changed its colors and added/changed variables to match my system and color-theme.
 ***
 ### CocktailShakerSort
 https://de.wikipedia.org/wiki/Shakersort